PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

     > Each severity level has an associated default action.
 The default action specifies the action to take against threats based on the threat's severity level.
 You can use security profiles to override the default action for a severity level.
     <br>

-5. Create a [Firewall Plus Endpoint](https://cloud.google.com/firewall/docs/about-firewall-endpoints).
+5. Create a [firewall endpoint](https://cloud.google.com/firewall/docs/about-firewall-endpoints).
 The endpoint can take up to 25 minutes to fully provision.

     ```
     gcloud beta network-security firewall-endpoints create $PREFIX-endpoint \
         --zone=$ZONE \
-        --project=$PROJECT_ID \
+        --billing-project=$BILLING_PROJECT_ID \
         --organization=$ORG_ID \
         --quiet